nielsengelen/vmware-perl/README.md

 #### Perl dependencies

 * **Alternative 1** - UUID 0.02 + force SDK to use this version (**RECOMMENDED**)

-_THS NEEDS TO BE CHECKED IN A BRAND NEW YOSEMITE INSTALL OF OSX_

 ```bash
 sudo cpan Class::MethodMaker Crypt::SSLeay SOAP::Lite UUID LWP XML::LibXML Data::Dumper